Cross of Saint Peter

-A Cross of Peter is an inverted Latin cross.
+A Cross of Saint Peter is an inverted Latin cross.

-The Cross of Saint Peter, also known as the Petrine Cross, is an inverted Latin cross traditionally used as a Christian symbol, associated with the martyrdom of Saint Peter.
-The symbol originates from the Catholic tradition that when sentenced to death, Peter requested that his cross be upside down.
+The Cross of Saint Peter, also known as the Petrine Cross, is an inverted cross traditionally used as a Christian symbol, associated with the martyrdom of Saint Peter.
+The symbol originates from the Catholic tradition that when sentenced to death, Peter requested that his cross be upside down, as he felt unworthy to die in the same manner Jesus had.